KnowledgeLinks/rdfframework/rdfframework/documentation/source/definingclasses.rst

     		acl:mode acl:Read, acl:Write
     ] ;

-This means that anyone in the **kds:Admin-SG** has read and write privaledges to the class.
+This means that anyone in the **kds:Admin-SG** has read and write privileges to the class.

 .. note::